rhyslwells/Data-Archive/content/standardised/Model Building.md

 - Consider the tradeoffs between [[parametric vs nonparametric models]].

 Setting Up a Model:
-- Divide the data into [[TrainDevTest Sets]] to ensure robust evaluation and tuning.
+- Divide the data into [[Train-Dev-Test Sets]] to ensure robust evaluation and tuning.
 - Optimize [[Model Parameters]] and configurations for best performance.

 Model Selection: